Supporting someone with a mental illness

 You might find that the person you are supporting doesn’t want to get treatment.
 This might be because they:

-- do not think they need help and things will get better on their own,
+- don’t think they need help and things will get better on their own,

 - are scared of what will happen to them if they tell their doctor how they feel,